ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 .. deprecated:: 2.8.0
   The optional ``fx_variables`` argument specifies the fx variables that the user wishes to input to the function.
-More details on this are given in :ref:`Fx variables as cell measures or supplementary variables`.
+More details on this are given in :ref:`Fx variables as cell measures or ancillary variables`.

 See also :func:`esmvalcore.preprocessor.area_statistics`.